-Dan Perkins, music director, is in his 28th year at Plymouth State University, where he is professor of music and director of choral activities and in 2007 was appointed the first Stevens-Bristow Distinguished Professor.
-Dr. Perkins is active as a guest conductor and clinician throughout the United States and abroad.
-He is co-founder and music director of the New Hampshire Master Chorale and Chamber Orchestra, music director of the Manchester Choral Society and Orchestra, and principal guest conductor and director of choral activities for the New Hampshire Music Festival, where he also directs the summer New England Choral Institute.
-Past positions include guest conductor of the Asia Pacific Activities Conference Orchestra in Hanoi, Vietnam, principal guest conductor of the Vietnam National Opera and Ballet in Hanoi, music director of the Hanover Chamber Orchestra and New England Camerata, associate conductor of the Savonlinna Opera Festival Chorus, and associate conductor of the Finnish Chamber Choir.
+Dan Perkins is Professor Emeritus of Music at Plymouth State University, where he was professor of music and director of choral activities for 29 years and the first Stevens-Bristow Distinguished Professor.
+Perkins is active as a guest conductor and clinician throughout the United States and abroad.
+He is co-founder and music director of the New Hampshire Master Chorale and Chamber Orchestra, and music director of the Manchester Choral Society and Orchestra and the NH Friendship Chorus.

 Perkins holds the degrees Doctor of Musical Arts and Master of Music in Choral Music from the University of Southern California, and Bachelor of Music in Piano Performance from Brigham Young University.
 He continued his studies as a Fulbright scholar in Helsinki, Finland.